pdegen/BootstrapSeq/README.md

 # BootstrapSeq

-Bootstrap resample your small-powered RNA-Seq data set to estimate the expected reliability of downstream differential expression and enrichment results.
+Bootstrap resample your low-powered RNA-Seq data set to estimate the expected reliability of downstream differential expression and enrichment results.

 ## Instructions